 - Rust & Corrosion Inhibitors – Shield metal components from moisture and acids.

 Recycled oil is used oil that has undergone filtration to remove impurities.
 However, it does not undergo chemical purification, making it unsuitable for high-performance engines.
 It is often reused in non-critical applications or as industrial fuel.
-Reconditioned oil, a subset of recycled oil, is mixed with additives for extended usability but is still not ideal for vehicles.

 - Appearance: Virgin oil is clear and consistent.